backdrop-contrib/resave_nodes/README.txt

 Configuration
 -------------
-The content types to monitor and whether to do all nodes are configured under 'Configuration > System > Resave Nodes' or by going to /admin/config/system/resave_nodes.
+There are three main configuration options accessible under 'Configuration > System > Resave Nodes' or by going to /admin/config/system/resave_nodes:

+* Content type(s) to limit which nodes are resaved.
+* Whether to go with the default "resave only created/changed nodes" or to resave all nodes regardless of created/changed time.
+* Schedule the resaving of nodes via Drupal's cron utility or with the Unix-style crontab available from the Job Scheduler.

 Permissions